chicago-banner

 Chicago is an amazing city for architecture.
 With a diversity of influences and an eclectic building history, the skyline of Chicago is quite remarkable.
 One of our favorite ways to survey this beautiful scenery is on an Architecture River Cruise that highlights the city's architectural history.

-Teens will relish the chance to get that awesome Instagram photo, and it's fun for everyone to be able to identify famous buildings.
+Teens will relish the chance to get that awesome photo, and it's fun for everyone to be able to identify famous Chicago buildings.

-For astronomy buffs, the Adler Planetarium is another great option and an amazingly fun thing to do.
+For astronomy buffs, the Adler Planetarium is amazingly fun.
 Or, for fans of general-interest scientific subjects, the Museum of Science and Industry is filled with interactive exhibits like a 40-foot indoor tornado.

 Artsy teens (and their parents!) won't want to miss out on the chance to visit Chicago's top-rated museum.
 The Art Institute of Chicago is an international favorite and draws in so many people to its amazing collections of art and artifacts that span the entire globe and all across history.